Dr Julia Alfano

 • Attachment based interventions for school and the home setting including interventions based on the principles of P.ACE

-• Childhood anxiety and mood dysregulation and best practice approaches to evidenced-based intervention
+• Childhood anxiety and mood dysregulation and best practice approaches to evidenced-based interventions

 • Dialectical BehaviourTherapeutic approaches (DBT) to manage emotional and behavioural dysregulation in children and young people